 - Airport Lounge Access – Delta SkyClubs: Cardholder is allowed free when flying Delta same day.
 Extra charge for guests.

 - Airport Lounge Access – Priority Pass Select Lounges: Priority Pass Select member plus two guests are allowed free entrance.
+The Amex version of Priority Pass does not offer credits at Priority Pass restaurants.

 - Rental car elite status